bsmg/beat-saber-community-wiki/faq/install-folder.md

 | Oculus | `C:\Program Files\Oculus\Software\Software\hyperbolic-magnetism-beat-saber` |

 **If you have moved your install folder to a different drive, it might be in the location below.**
-Replace the drive letter `F` with whatever drive your game is installed on.
+Replace the drive letter `F` with the drive your game is installed on.
 |  |  |
 | --- | --- |
 | Steam | `F:\SteamLibrary\steamapps\common\Beat Saber\` |